28 Iconic Artists Who Immortalized Themselves Through Famous Self-Portraits

 Self Portrait (TWAY) 2010 by Yayoi Kusama / Pop Art

 Japanese creative Yayoi Kusama is one of the most sought-after contemporary artists.
-While her interactive installations often merit her the most praise, she is also a skilled painter, as apparent in her series of self-portraits.
+While her interactive installations and contemporary pumpkins often merit her the most praise, she is also a skilled painter, as apparent in her series of self-portraits.
 Rendered in acrylic paint, this portrayal from 2010 captures Kusama's characteristically bright color palette, penchant for patterns, and playful style.

 This piece is housed in a private collection.